markomanninen/isopsephicalriddlespseudosibyllineoracles/chapter1/intro.md

 events also came to be interpreted as signs of the coming Messiah.
-Sibyl, the acclaimed author of the prophecies as a woman prophetess, the daughter of Noah in the Pseudo-Sibylline lore, has a unique character crossing over the common borders in several ancient religions and mythology.
+Sibyl, the acclaimed author of the prophecies as a woman prophetess, the daughter of Noah in the Pseudo-Sibylline lore, has a unique character crossing over the common borders in several ancient religions and mythology<!-- cite author="Julia E. Diggins" title="String, Straightedge, and Shadow" date="1965" location="Chapter 8" type="book" href="http://www.anselm.edu/homepage/dbanach/thales.htm" -->.

 Good introductions to the Pseudo-Sibylline oracles can be found from these two
 books:

 * Sibylline Oracles in "The Old Testament Pseudepigrapha, Volume I"<!-- cite author="J. J. Collins" title="Sibylline Oracles in The Old Testament Pseudepigrapha, Volume I" date="2011" location="Pages 317-472" type="book" href="https://books.google.fi/books?id=TNdeolWctsQC" --> by J. J. Collins
 * Part 1 in "The Book Three of the Sibylline Oracles and Its Social Setting"<!-- cite author="Rieuwerd Buitenwerf" title="The Book Three of the Sibylline Oracles and Its Social Setting" date="2003" location="Part 1" type="book" href="https://books.google.fi/books?id=Zqh8ZQZqnWYC" --> by Rieuwerd Buitenwerf

 ### Focus of the study